apache/parquet-format/LogicalTypes.md

 Examples that can be interpreted using these rules:

 ```
+WARNING: writers should not produce list types like these examples!
+They are
+just for the purpose of reading existing data for backward-compatibility.

 // Rule 1: List<Integer> (nullable list, non-null elements)
 optional group my_list (LIST) {
   repeated int32 element;